De Sitter-Invariant Black Holes: Schwarzschild solutions

-with $a(t)$ an arbitrary function of the time.
-However, when we chose the quadratic interval $ds^2$ in the form \eqref{Schwar1}, there remained the possibility of an arbitrary transformation of the time of the form $t = a(t')$.
+with $a(t)$ an arbitrary function of time.
+However, when we chose the quadratic interval $ds^2$ in the form \eqref{Schwar1}, there remained the possibility of an arbitrary transformation of time of the form $t = a(t')$.
 Such a transformation is equivalent to adding to $\kappa$ an arbitrary function of the time.
-With this process, we can always make $a(t)$ in \eqref{ft12} vanish.
+This process allows us to make $a(t)$ in \eqref{ft12} vanish.
 Without loss of generality, we can thus set